-Figure 9.
+Figure 19.
 Stromatolite in dolostone rock of lithofacies 2 (laminated feldspathic dolomite), Tribes Hill Formation (Lower Ordovician), Fort Hunter quarry.
-(M. Braun and G.M.
-Friedman, 1969, fig. 3, p.
-117; G.M.
-Friedman, 1972a, fig. 5, p.
-21; Friedman et al. 1992, fig. 7-41).
+(Braun and Friedman, 1969, fig. 3, p.
+117; Friedman, 1972, fig. 5, p.
+21; Friedman et al 1992, fig. 7-41).

-Stromatolites, bird's eye structures, scarcity of fossils, bituminous material, syngenetic dolomite, and mottling suggest that these rocks were deposited in a peritidal environment (Friedman, et al 1992).
+Stromatolites, bird's eye structures, scarcity of fossils, bituminous material, syngenetic dolomite, and mottling suggest that these rocks were deposited in a peritidal environment (Friedman et al. 1992).
 Based on analogy with the carbonate sediments in the modern Bahamas, Braun and Friedman (1969) concluded that these two lithofacies formed under supratidal conditions.
-However in the Persian Gulf flat microbial mats prefer the uppermost intertidal environment, and along the Red Sea coast they flourish where entirely immersed in seawater, provided hypersaline conditions keep away burrowers and grazers (Friedman and others, 1973).
+However in the Persian Gulf flat microbial mats prefer the uppermost intertidal environment, and along the Red Sea coast they flourish where entirely immersed in seawater, provided hypersaline conditions keep away burrowers and grazers (Friedman et al. 1973).
 Hence on this field trip we may conclude that the stromatolites indicate peritidal conditions without distinguishing between intertidal and supratidal.
 For more details on these lithofacies refer to Braun and Friedman (1969).

-Data obtained from the analyses of fluid inclusions in calcite-healed fractures of these Lower Ordovician carbonate strata, in which microcline crystals are so prominent, indicate higher paleotemperatures and greater depth of burial than have previously been inferred for the rocks of this region (Urschel and Friedman 1984; Friedman 1987a,b).
-Average fluid-homogenization temperatures range from 96° C to 159° C. These high paleotemperatures are supported by oxygen-isotope and conodont-alteration data (Harris et al. 1978).
-A former depth of burial > 7 km is implied when a geothermal gradient of 26° C/km (Friedman and Sanders 1982; 1983) is used.
+Data obtained from the analysis of fluid inclusions in calcite-healed fractures of these Lower Ordovician carbonate strata, in which microcline crystals are so prominent, indicate higher paleotemperatures and greater depth of burial than have previously been inferred for the rocks of this region (Urschel and Friedman 1984; Friedman 1987a,b).
+Average fluid- homogenization temperatures range from 96°C to 159°C. These high paleotemperatures are supported by oxygen-isotope and conodont-alteration data (Harris et al. 1978).
+A former depth of burial >7 km is implied when a geothermal gradient of 26°C/km (Friedman and Sanders 1982, 1983) is used.